opengeospatial/ets-gpkg12/src/site/markdown/index.md

 4. [OGC GeoPackage Encoding Standard 1.0.0](https://portal.opengeospatial.org/files/?artifact_id=56357)
 5. [SQLite Database File Format](http://sqlite.org/fileformat2.html)

+Any tested instance must fulfill following preconditions.

+1. The executable test suite restricts identifiers to contain alphanumeric characters and underscores.

 If any of the following preconditions are not satisfied then all tests in the suite will be marked as skipped.